haowei-2014/ml-take-home-task/README.md

 | RandomForest (300 trees), incl. featurising | 8.4 / 8.6 ms | 1 | a few MB |
 | T2 MiniLM + structured, incl. tokenising | 10.0 / 11.3 ms | 4 | 471 MB fp32 |

-Both fit the 300 ms budget with room to spare — but the encoder needs four threads to get there, and at millions of learners the 0.5 GB is the real bill: it decides how many workers fit on a box.
+Both fit the 300 ms budget.
+But the forest uses one thread and the encoder uses four, so the encoder costs about 5x the CPU per answer.
 82% of those parameters are the 250k-token multilingual vocabulary embedding, most of which five languages never address, so trimming the vocabulary and int8-quantising the linear layers would plausibly reach ~40 MB.
 I did not do that work — a 471 MB model that only ties a few-MB one has not earned it.

+Cost is not only ms and MB.
+The forest is a scikit-learn pickle.
+The encoder brings a PyTorch + HuggingFace serving stack, a 471 MB file in every image build, and a tokeniser pinned to the weights.

 ---